 When the property taxes come due, the accrued funds are then delivered to pay the taxes, assuring the taxes are paid on time.
 The same occurs with an insurance impound account.
 When the insurance policy is up for renewal, the funds are released to the insurance agent.
 This is all done without the homeowner’s involvement in any way.
 The homeowner puts money each month in the accounts along with the mortgage payment.
 That’s the extent of the homeowner’s involvement.
 The lender’s servicer, or the entity that collects the monthly payments from the homeowner, actually pays the taxes and insurance when due.

 For loan amounts that don’t meet the 80-90% threshold, impound accounts are an option.
-If you have an option, should you set up impound accounts?
+If you have this option, should you set one up?
 That’s really up to you.
 Some homeowners would rather pay the property taxes and insurance when do on their own.
-Doing so keeps the homeowner’s funds in their checking, savings or investment accounts.
+Doing so keeps the homeowner’s funds in their own checking, savings or investment accounts.
 The homeowner then pulls out the funds to pay taxes and insurance.

 Still others would rather make a smaller monthly installment via an impound account instead of paying taxes and insurance in one lump sum.
 Doing so creates less of a dent in someone’s bank account when paying in installments instead of once or twice per year.
 It’s really a matter of personal preference when there is more equity involved.

 Finally, homeowners can have the option of cancelling impound accounts at some point in the future with conventional loans.
-With VA, FHA and USDA loans, there are no such options, impound accounts are required for the life of the loan.
-In order to cancel impound accounts with a government-backed loan, the existing loan must be refinanced into a conventional mortgage yielding sufficient equity to allow for the cancellation of impound accounts.
+With VA, FHA and USDA loans, the existing loan must be refinanced into a conventional mortgage yielding sufficient equity to allow for the cancellation.

 Like many other aspects of a conventional loan, lenders can have different protocols when it comes to impound cancellation guidelines.
 If you think you are eligible to have impound accounts cancelled, you’ll want to contact your lender and get the proper information on their process for impound account removal.